-- 1. Students must be 18 years or older by the course completion and have a High School diploma or equivalency. - Students are required to have a background check and required immunizations for clinical. (see application checklist on website). - 3.
-Students are required to complete a reading Compass Placement Test with a minimum score of 73; Compass scores of 60-72 will require further evaluation. - 4.
+- Students must be 18 years or older by the course completion and have a High School diploma or equivalency. - 2.
+Students are required to have a background check and required immunizations for clinical. (see application checklist on website). - 3.
+Students are required to prove reading competency through the placement test or coursework. - 4.
 All students must complete and submit a KCEMS EMT course application located on the Kishwaukee College Emergency Medical Services website.